North Ashchurch Garden Communities

 The Framework Masterplan

-We have now published a report with the feedback and out responses together with a revised masterplan.
+We have now published a final draft report with the feedback and our responses, together with a Framework masterplan.

 Consultation process